 Remember when on the trail, expect and respect other users!
-A winning trail attitude includes: safety, respect and relaxation.
-Combine this attitude with the following trail etiquette tips and you will be on your way to an amazing outdoors experience.
+A winning trail attitude includes safety, respect, and relaxation.
+Combine this attitude with the following trail etiquette tips and you will be on your way to an amazing outdoor experience.

 Hiking the trail – Do’s and Don’ts

 - Research the regulations and special concerns for the area you are planning to hike.
 Hike only along marked routes, especially on farmland.

 - For your safety and to protect soil from erosion do not take shortcuts.

 - Please do not climb fences; use the stiles.

 - Pets are best left at home.
 If you do bring them, keep them on a leash and away from water sources and please clean up after them.

 - Respect the sound of nature.
 Avoid loud voices and noise such as mobile phones and radios.

 - Respect the privacy of people living along trails.

 - Keep dogs on a leash, especially on or near farmland.